The Hidden Team Dysfunctions Blocking 76% of Your Productivity

 They Make Priorities Brutally Explicit

-Here's the part that stings: most teams think they have clear priorities.
-They don't.
+Here’s the part that stings: most teams believe they have clear priorities.
+They do not.

-Atlassian's data shows that teams setting explicit, transparent priorities—and revisiting them at least monthly—deliver 43% more on core objectives than teams that set priorities once and assume they'll stay relevant.
+Atlassian's data shows that teams that set explicit, transparent priorities—and revisit them at least monthly—deliver 43% more on core objectives than teams that set priorities once and assume they will remain relevant.

-Think about your last quarter.
+Consider your last quarter.
 Did your team's stated priorities shift as market conditions changed, customer needs evolved, or leadership pivoted strategy?
-Of course they did.
+Of course, they did.
 But did your team rituals, meeting agendas, and individual commitments shift with them?

 Probably not.

-High performers treat priority-setting like a living system, not a static document.
-They don't just announce goals in a kickoff deck.
-They embed them into every standup, every retrospective, every decision framework.
-When someone proposes a new project, the first question isn't "Can we do this?"
-It's "Does this serve our top three priorities?"
+High performers treat priority-setting as a living system, not a static document.
+They do not just announce goals in a kickoff deck.
+They embed them into every standup, every retrospective, and every decision framework.
+When someone proposes a new project, the first question is not "Can we do this?"
+It is "Does this serve our top three priorities?"

-If the answer is no, it's not happening.
+If the answer is no, it is not happening.
 This is how you reclaim the 76%.

 They Practice Coaching, Not Command-and-Control

-Leadership style isn't a soft variable.
-It's a performance multiplier.
+Leadership style is not a soft variable; it is a performance multiplier.

 Why?
 Because coaching unlocks collective intelligence.
 When team members feel safe to surface problems early, challenge assumptions, and propose unconventional solutions, the team's adaptive capacity skyrockets.
 These teams report 31% higher job satisfaction and 37% greater adaptability to change.